ccmbenchmark/ting/UPDATE.md

 This file will track changes to public interfaces between 2 major versions.

 ## 3.0:
+* Cache data are incompatibles with previous major version, you should clean your cache data
 * DriverInterface: new ```setName``` method
 * ResultInterface:
     * Removed method ```dataSeek```